eagleusb/stone-repeater/README.en.txt

 	depth=<n>	The maximum of the certificate chain.
 			If the peer's certificate exceeds <n>, the verification fails.
-The maximum of <n> is 9. no_tls1		Turn off TLSv1 protocol.
+The maximum of <n> is 9. tls1		Just use TLSv1 protocol.
+	ssl3		Just use SSLv3 protocol.
+	ssl2		Just use SSLv2 protocol.
+	no_tls1		Turn off TLSv1 protocol.
 	no_ssl3		Turn off SSLv3 protocol.
 	no_ssl2		Turn off SSLv2 protocol.